Amrit-Nigam/Study-reels/frontend/README.md

 # ShadCn UI BoilerPlate for React + Vite

-- Replace "UITEMPLATE" with your project name
+- Replace "StudyBrainrot" with your project name
-- Replace "uitemplate" with your project name in package.json
+- Replace "StudyBrainrot" with your project name in package.json
 - Update Client and server URL in .env files

 ```